Marisauc/Project-1-Team-9/README.md

 q.
 Conclusion
 r.
 In 2013, there has been a noticeable uptick in students seeking financial assistance.
 Post-2019, available funds sufficiently addressed the financial requirements of students.
 While FFEL and Perkins contribute to the loan landscape, over 70% of the disbursements originate from Federal Direct Loans.

+3. What is the average cost of tuition relative to the average amount of student debt for a 4-year university?

+Over the last 60 years we have seen an exponential increase in the cost of higher education.
+The average academic year costs for tuition, fees, room, and board being $11,760 in 1963 and $30,031 in 2022.
+That is a staggering 155% increase in average tuition costs.
+In addition we can see that there is a trend of increase in people having to take out student loans.
+Not only is there an increase in the number of borrowers as time goes on but more and more people are having to take out higher loans.
+We can also see a decrease in the number of borrowers that are taking out loans less than $5,000, as this amount is no longer enough to cover tuition costs.
+This in turn is causing an increase in the outstanding dollar amount of student debt and continues to perpetuate the national student loan crisis.

 References: